World Trade Organization/Aid for Trade Internship

 The successful applicant will be expected to do much of their training “on-the-job”.
 You will learn first-hand how the foreign service functions and gain a useful understanding of diplomatic protocol.
 You will be expected to quickly get to grips with complex issues around trade and development, the positions of key players and how Australia’s positions are being advanced.
 You may be asked to undertake research or evaluation tasks on a self-taught, but guided basis so as to feed into the broader work of the Mission.

 Who we are looking for

-• be willing to re-locate to Geneva, on a self-funded basis, which includes arranging travel, visa, accommodation, and health insurance.
+• be willing to re-locate to Geneva for a period of up to two months, on a self-funded basis, which includes travel, visa, accommodation, and health insurance arrangements.

 Conduct and Ethics

 The Mission demands the highest standards of professional conduct from its employees.
 Ethical conduct by staff and interns contributes significantly to the efficiency and effectiveness of the workplace and to the standing of the Mission and its employees in Australia and internationally.